 The Global & Cultural Studies major requires a maximum of 39 credits, leaving opportunity for a complementary second major.
 Many of the courses within the GCS major can also meet the requirements for the second major, as well as satisfy Liberal Education requirements.

-4. Electives in area of concentration (12 credits, six of which may be taken while studying abroad.)
+- Electives in the area of concentration (12 credits total, six of which may be taken as study abroad/cultural immersion).
 Because of the multiple options available to the students within this interdisciplinary major, it is important that concentrations and electives be made in consultation with an advisor.
 (Three courses must be at the 300 level or higher) Guidelines for this process are below:

-- National/transnational Institutions electives: Introduction to International Relations,PSC 220 (required) Three courses from the departments of business, economics, sociology, political science, religion, or history.
+National/transnational Institutions electives: PLSC 200: Introduction to International Relations (required); Three courses from the departments of Business Administration, Economics, Sociology, Political Science, Religious Studies, and/or History.
 No more than two courses should be taken in any one department.

-- Culture electives: one course from ANTH: Peoples of the World series (required) Three courses from either the arts, philosophy, religion, politics and economics, or comparative studies.
+Culture electives: one course from Anthropology Peoples of the World series (required).
+Three courses from Art, Philosophy, Religious Studies, Political Science and/or Economics.
 No more than two course should be taken in any one department.

-- Geographical area electives: Study abroad will be in that geographical area and three electives should focus on that region, each of which should be chosen from a different disciplinary perspective, i.e., history, political science, philosophy, arts, etc.
+Geographical area electives: Study abroad will be in that geographical area and three electives should focus on that region, each of which should be chosen from a different disciplinary perspective.

-- Issues electives: Students should select four classes relevant to their particular interest, no more than two in any given department.
+Issues electives: Students should select four classes relevant to their particular interest, with no more than two in any given department.

-5. Cultural immersion/study abroad (12 credits): Ideally, students in the major will study off-campus their junior year, either abroad in their region of concentration or in some other location, foreign or domestic, that would allow them to develop their area of concentration more deeply.
-GCS majors are encouraged to study an appropriate language through the Intermediate level (221 or above).
-Coursework in a language not taught at Whittier College should be approved by the GCS Faculty Council in consultation with the Chair of The Department of Modern Languages.)
+- Cultural immersion/study abroad (9 credits): Ideally, students in the major will study off-campus their junior year, either abroad in their region of concentration or in some other location, foreign or domestic, that would allow them to develop their area of concentration more deeply.
+GCS majors are encouraged to study an appropriate language through the Intermediate level.
+Coursework in a language not taught at Whittier College should be approved by the GCS Faculty Council in consultation with the Chair of The Department of Modern Languages.

-6. GCS 499 Senior seminar, (3 credits): A senior capstone will bring all of the majors together to integrate their coursework with their cultural immersion experience and to peer review their papers in the major.
+- GCS 499: Senior seminar (3 credits): A senior capstone will bring all of the majors together to integrate their coursework with their cultural immersion experience and to peer review their papers in the major.

 Guidelines for the Minor in Global and Cultural Studies